Beyond-Better/bb-mcp-server/README.md

 - 🛠️ **Use as templates** for your own MCP server implementations

 ### Library Usage (Without Examples)

+**💡 New to building MCP servers?** Check out [guidelines-create-app.md](guidelines-create-app.md) for comprehensive patterns and best practices.
+These guidelines work great with [Beyond Better](#-recommended-build-with-beyond-better) for AI-assisted development.

 If you prefer to start from scratch: